-Phase 3 (to be completed by fall 2023): The Adaptation Plan
+Phase 3 (to be completed by spring 2024): The Adaptation Plan

 In this final phase of the project, the NCC will develop a 10-year climate adaptation plan.
 The plan will include actions to manage the greatest climate risks, and identify risks shared by the NCC, City of Ottawa and Ville de Gatineau.

 - Climate Vulnerability & Risk Assessment Report (19.945 MB)